couchbase/kv_engine/docs/Collections.md

 Get collection ID was invoked before "0xb9 - Set Collections Manifest"

+#### Unknown Scope

+If the path is correctly formed and consists of valid collection and scope names but the scope couldn't be found, this error is returned.

 #### Unknown Collection

 If the path is correctly formed and consists of valid collection and scope names